-In this post, we will talk about how to remove blocking applications which don’t allow Windows 10 Update to complete.
+In this post, we will talk about how to remove blocking applications that don’t allow Windows 11/10 Update to complete.

 Steps to remove blocking applications